calcmogul/controls-engineering-in-frc/README.md

 ### Teach topics more thoroughly

-The book is still very high level for the subject it covers as well as very dense and fast-paced (it covers three classes of feedback control, two of which are for graduate students, in one short book).
-I want to make the contents of the book that are in the critical path more accessible.
+The book is still somewhat dense and fast-paced (it covers three classes of feedback control, two of which are for graduate students, in one short book).

-More examples of concepts will help slow the pace down.
+More examples of concepts should help slow the pace down.
 I should read through this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

-Add the second order motor root locus as an example of unstable high order dynamics that can be ignored.
-When the fastest pole is removed, the closed-loop plant is stable again.
-Also notice that while the root locus shows the poles becoming unstable, the step response is still stable due to the exceedingly small contribution of the fast pole.

 Add plots demonstrating sampling and the Nyquist frequency more explicitly.

 The probability section and math for stochastic systems needs examples.

-### Add more practical examples

-I'd like to provide more examples like I did for the Kalman filter design to give the reader practice applying the skills discussed.

 ### Finish incomplete topics